HumzaW245/LabelShiftExperiments/README.md

 # LabelShiftExperiments

+evaluateSpurious.py serves as the main starting point of execution.
+Shell files explain setup and other details for executing the code with computation resources

 ABSTRACT
 Spurious correlations are a major source of errors for machine learning models, in particular when aiming for group-level fairness.
 It has been recently shown that a powerful approach to